Working in Production

 - Utilities – Panel/Field Operators (Power Engineers) are responsible for the safe operation of the Utilities and Tank Farm Area Equipment.
 This equipment includes: natural gas fired watertube boilers, gas turbine with heat recovery steam generator, air compressors, cooling towers, high pressure injection pumps, central heating and cooling systems.

-The process plant at the Legacy site will be brand new when production starts.
+The process plant at Bethune mine will be brand new when production starts.
 Newer plants tend to be cleaner and better illuminated.
 In addition, the team has spent a lot more time identifying, analyzing and planning requirements so work activities are more efficient for Production.

 What is a typical workweek?